-Every year hundreds of earthquakes strike different parts of the earth killing thousands of people and causing massive financial damages.
-Some of these are insignificant due to their low magnitude or to the fact that they hit some uninhabited area while others are massive and claim thousands of lives.
-In this list, we will take a look at a few earthquakes that have earned a place in history because of their magnitude, destruction causes, number of deaths or sheer intensity.
+Every year hundreds of earthquakes strike different parts of the earth killing thousands of people and causing massive financial damage.
+Some of these are insignificant due to their low magnitude or they hit some uninhabited areas, but others are massive and claim thousands of lives.
+In this list, we will look at the earthquakes which have earned a place in history because of their high magnitude (7 or above), destruction causes, number of deaths or sheer intensity, in chronological order:

 When: January 23, 1556

 This earthquake may have occurred around 460 years ago, when the country was known as “Shensi”, but it is rated as one of the deadliest.
 The death toll was staggering, and the damages were colossal.
 It is said that some 500 miles were destroyed.
 Many of the city walls could not stand the impact and collapsed, while most of the houses were razed to the ground.

 This deadly earthquake had almost destroyed the city of Lisbon.
 The earthquake claimed the lives of almost a quarter of Lisbon’s population.
 It also resulted in tsunami and fire, and thus, the impact of the earthquake was also felt in the European nations, like northern Italy and France and even in some regions of Africa, making it one of history’s deadliest.